scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 This feature has not been implement yet but can be coded by the user as long as the neural network estimator support partial_fit and sample_weight and if it has the parameters learning_rate, warm_start, loss and eta0 (same as in scikit-learn SGD estimators).
+This algorithm can also be used to do unsupervised learning, an example of which is given using KMeans algorithm.

 Speed and limits of the algorithm
 ---------------------------------